 Wisconsin eviction notices constitute the first step of an eviction process.
 Eviction notices allow a landlord to notify their tenant that they have violated the terms of their lease agreement and that they must remedy the situation or vacate the premises (cure or quit).
-Nonpayment of rent is one of the most common reasons for a landlord to evict a tenant, however, there are several ways in which a tenant may violate their agreement.
-In some cases, the tenant can avoid eviction by curing the violation (paying rent, repairing damages, whatever the notice states), while in other cases they are instructed to vacate the premises by the appointed date without the possibility of remedying the situation.
+Nonpayment of rent is the most common reason for a landlord to evict a tenant, however, there are several ways in which a tenant may violate their agreement.
+In some cases, the tenant can avoid eviction by curing the violation (paying rent, repairing damages), while in other cases they are instructed to vacate the premises by the appointed date without the possibility of remedying the situation.
 It is only after the notice period ends that the landlord can start an eviction action in Small Claims Court.

 Notice to Cure or Quit – 5 Days (§ 704.17(2))